BatchClayderman/Cryptography-Schemes/README.md

 ### 1.3 Measurements

-To compute the time consumption (time complexity) of a set of codes, please refer to the following codes.
+To compute the time consumption (time complexity) of a code set, please refer to the following lines.
+Remember to perform a division if a procedure contains computation for multiple objects, while only the computation procedure of one of those objects should be counted.

 ```
 from time import perf_counter